bridgecrewio/checkov/README.md

 Start with our [Documentation](https://bridgecrewio.github.io/checkov/) for quick tutorials and examples.

-If you need direct support you can contact us at info@bridgecrew.io.
+If you need direct support you can always contact us at info@bridgecrew.io.